Mfigueira/weigh-me/README.md

 ## Can I see it?
 Can I use it??

 OF COURSE!

-Here's the link to the app: [WeighMe](https://weighme.herokuapp.com/).
+Here's the link to the latest version of the App: [WeighMe](https://weighme.vercel.app/) (React frontend deployed in Vercel, decoupled from [the API](https://weighme-api.herokuapp.com/) in Heroku).

 Enjoy your Weighings!

+_And in case you were using the first version, [here it is](https://weighme.herokuapp.com/) deployed altogether in Heroku._